Andals/php-nsq/README.md

-It is a php client library for nsq.
+This is a php client library for nsq.

 # Requirement